Palm1r/QodeAssist/README.md

 1. Open Qt Creator settings
 2. Navigate to the "Qode Assist" tab
 3. Choose your LLM provider (e.g., Ollama)
-   - If you haven't added the provider to your system PATH, specify the path to the provider executable in the "Provider Paths" field
-4. Select the installed model
+4. Select the installed model by the "Select Model" button
-   - If you need to enter the model name manually, it indicates that the plugin cannot locate the provider's executable file.
-However, this doesn't affect the plugin's functionality – it will still work correctly.
-This autoselector input option is provided for your convenience, allowing you to easily select and use different models
+   - For LM Studio you will see current load model
 5. Choose the prompt template that corresponds to your model
 6. Apply the settings